 Store jewelry pieces separately in individual pouches to protect them from scratches and chips.

-- Do not wear jewelry while exercising, swimming, gardening, mechanical bull riding, white-knuckle driving, etc. In other words, when it gets exposed, it to repeated knocking and scratching.
+Do not wear jewelry while exercising, swimming, gardening, mechanical bull riding, white-knuckle driving, or other activity involving heavy use of hands.

-- Avoid exposing colored stones to harsh chemicals or abrasives, nail polish remover, perfumes, or hairspray.
+Avoid exposure to harsh chemicals, abrasives, nail polish removers, perfumes, or hairspray.

-Keeping diamond sterile is next to impossible.
-Diamonds have a curious property called lipophilia (attraction to grease) that causes the oily film to spread over the entire diamond surface.
-The film traps the dust particles which form a dirt layer.
-Only consistent maintenance and cleaning at regular intervals will imbue the significance and perceived beauty of the stone.
+Diamonds have a curious property called lipophilia (attraction to grease) that causes the oily film to spread over the entire diamond surface immediately after it touches the skin.
+The film traps the dust particles forming a dirt layer that regular cleaning can easily remove.

 Best cleaning method - using a soft toothbrush

 Dissolve a few drops of dishwashing liquid (any brand) in a cup of warm water.
 Optionally add a few drops of regular household ammonia.